Genopop/Rare_founder_variants_Beauce/README.md

 ## Data availability

-The genealogical data is publicly available upon request via an independent data access committee by BALSAC (https://balsac.uqac.ca/acces-donnees/).
+The genealogical data is publicly available upon request via an independent data access committee by [BALSAC](https://balsac.uqac.ca/acces-donnees/).
 The data from the Eastern Quebec schizophrenia and bipolar disorder kindred study is available upon request from MM.
-The data from the CARTaGENE cohort is publicly available via an independent data access committee by the CARTaGENE cohort (https://cartagene.qc.ca/en/researchers/access-request.html).
+The data from the CARTaGENE cohort is publicly available via an independent data access committee by the [CARTaGENE cohort](https://cartagene.qc.ca/en/researchers/access-request.html).

 ---